kaushalkrsna1602/healthcare-backend/README.md

 # Healthcare Backend System

-A Node.js backend system for managing healthcare records, built with Express.js and PostgreSQL.
+A Node.js backend system for managing healthcare records, built with Express.js and MOngoDB.

+## Deployment

+The application is deployed at: [Deployment Link] (To be added)

 ## Features